good-data-movement/good-data-movement.github.io/README.md

 This website should act as a hub for the various projects & initiatives of the Good Data Movement & other similar organisations.

+## Auto-deployment

+Do not merge anything to the `master` branch.

+Pull requests merged into `development` will be automatically built & deployed to `master`.

 ## Roadmap

 ### Release 1: Barebones